nimwunnan/conceptuallabor.com/_texts/how-to-use-theory.md

 The Theory provides a framework in which to ask these questions.
 The Tenets propose the following approach:

 1. We can represent our experience of doing a job (our labor) with components that we can place into three basic categories: work, actors, and context.
-2. We encounter our labor through our own, individual ideas about it
+2. We encounter our labor through our own, individual ideas about it.
-3. We cannot “just do our work” if components in all three categories are connected and changing
+3. We cannot “just do our work” if components in all three categories are connected and changing.
 4. Our work will proceed towards the goal of having a solid description of the job so we *can* “just do our work”.
-5. But as long as \#3 is the case, we have to continue defining and redefining the terms of our job
+5. But as long as \#3 is the case, we have to continue defining and redefining the terms of our job.
 6. While that is the case, we will have to also do the work of understanding and justifying new terms, approaches, and work.
 7. We can learn what to do in unknown situations by working on specific problems that teach us ways of working